4 Minute read

-The Hyperspectral and Thermal Remote Sensing Laboratory (HyperSens Lab) enables the capture of high-resolution imagery for environmental, forestry and precision agriculture applications.
+The Hyperspectral and Thermal Remote Sensing Laboratory (HyperSens Lab) captures high-resolution imagery for environmental, forestry and precision agriculture applications.

 We use high-resolution hyperspectral and thermal imaging sensors mounted onto light aircraft, as well as drones for smaller-scale projects.
-The sensing technologies capture images at a fine-scale resolution, to identify stress factors, down to the level of individual plants, across thousands of hectares.
+These sensing technologies can capture images at a fine-scale resolution – helping to identify stress factors, down to the level of individual plants, across thousands of hectares.

 One of our key focuses is detecting water and nutrient stress, as well as diseases, before they produce visible harm.